akbar-amin/research/DGM/README.md

+Pseudo-implementations of the DGM Neural Network in PyTorch and Tensorflow.

 ## Deep Galerkin Method (DGM)
-Pseudo-implementations of the DGM Neural Network in PyTorch and Tensorflow (the PyTorch version is much more polished and legitimate).

-TODO: Finish write-up
+The idea behind DGM is to solve high-dimensional partial differential equations (PDEs) without getting tangled in mesh.

+DGM takes advantage of minibatch sampling, where time-space are randomly sampled within a function's domain.
+By processing small minibatches sequentially, the network can learn some differential function and avoid the computational bottleneck present with grid-based methods when trying to solve high-dimensional PDEs

+The neural network architecture used is similar to a highway or long-term short-term (LSTM) network, where an input and some recurrent connection are run through a stack of layers containing multiple gates, which are triggered by a pair of nonlinear activations.

+### Motivation

+Placeholder

 ### References